-The Neighbor AP TBTT Offset subfield is 1 octet in length and indicates the offset in TUs, rounded down to nearest TU, to the next TBTT of an AP from the immediately prior TBTT of the AP that transmits this element.
+The Neighbor AP TBTT Offset subfield is 1 octet in length and indicates the offset in TUs, rounded down to nearest TU, to:

+the next TBTT of the reported AP from the immediately prior TBTT of the AP that transmits this element if the reported AP is not part of a Multiple BSSID set or is part of a Multiple BSSID set and is a transmitted BSSID..

+the next TBTT of the transmitted BSSID of the multiple BSSID set of the reported AP from the immediately prior TBTT of the AP that transmits this element if the reported AP is part of a multiple BSSID set and is a nontransmitted BSSID.

 The value 254 indicates an offset of 254 TUs or higher.
 The value 255 indicates an unknown offset value.

 The BSSID is defined in 9.2.4.3.4 (BSSID field).(11ai)

-The Short-SSID subfield is calculated as given in 9.4.2.170.3 (Calculating the Short-SSID(11ai)).(11ai)
+The Short-SSID subfield is calculated as given in 9.4.2.170.3 (Calculating the Short-SSID(11ai)).(11ai)The format of the BSS Parameters subfield is defined in Figure 9-xxx (BSS Parameters subfield format).